By TOM KRISHER and DAVID KOENIG

 Airlines will be on the hook for refunds and other compensation, even though the FAA was at fault for the outage.
 Kurt Ebenhoch, a consumer travel advocate and former airline executive, said passengers are entitled to a full refund if an airline cancels a flight for any reason.

 Major airlines including Delta, American, Southwest and United were waiving change fees for Wednesday flights — and, in some cases, Thursday flights — to make it easier for passengers to change their travel plans.

 The government has no legal obligation to reimburse travelers, which is maddening, said Brett Snyder, a travel agent and author of the “Cranky Flier” travel blog.

 “Secretary Buttigieg should set the right example here and reimburse people directly from the government coffers,” he said.

 COULD THIS HAPPEN AGAIN?

 Not clear.
 Congress already was going to look into aviation technology after Southwest Airlines’ crew-scheduling system went haywire during the holidays, leading to nearly 17,000 canceled flights in the last 10 days of December.
 Now the system that sends NOTAMs, and backup systems, will be part of the inquiry.

 “We will be looking into what caused this outage and how redundancy plays a role in preventing future outages,” Sen. Maria Cantwell, chair of the Senate Transportation Committee, said in a statement.
 “The public needs a resilient air transportation system.”

-Krisher reported from Detroit and Koenig reported from Dallas.
-Associated Press staff writers Mike Pesoli and Eileen Putman in Washington, and Frank Bajak in Boston contributed to this story.
+Associated Press journalists Mike Pesoli and Eileen Putman in Washington, and Frank Bajak in Boston contributed to this story.
+Krisher reported from Detroit.